Publications Filter

 Short Read 3: A Sense of Securitisation

-Risk transfer has at long last been admitted to the development finance conversation.
-As stakeholders seek to identify the means of its advent, the term securitisation has itself become a feature of the debate.
-Never a particularly mainstream corner of capital markets and owing at least some awareness to its contribution to the global financial crisis, any mention of securitisation in development finance circles is typically met with a varying mix of excitement and concern.
-It may therefore prove useful to demystify a comparatively straightforward mechanism and to assess the potential and the challenges of its use to accelerate the financing of sustainable development.
+Risk transfer and securitisation have at long last been admitted to the development finance conversation.
+Perhaps owing in part to its contribution to the global financial crisis, any mention of securitisation in development finance circles is typically met with a varying mix of excitement and concern.
+It may therefore prove useful to demystify a comparatively straightforward mechanism and to assess the potential of its use to accelerate the financing of sustainable development.

 OECD: DFI Funding Models

-This study investigates and compares the funding models of three of the 17 main bilateral development finance institutions (DFIs).
+This study investigates and compares the funding models of three of the 17 main bilateral DFIs.
 Its objective is to encourage conversation around their respective merits and demerits, to help stakeholders make informed decisions regarding the DFI’s balance sheet options and the use of debt capital markets-based leverage.
-This paper has been prepared as an input to the discussion on Mobilisation in the OECD Development Assistance Committee Community of Practice on Private Finance for Sustainable Development (CoP-PF4SD).
+This paper has been prepared as an input to the discussion on mobilisation in the OECD Development Assistance Committee CoP-PF4SD.

 Short Read 2: Measurement, Reporting and Mobilisation